Yorkshire chairman Roger Hutton resigns amid Azeem Rafiq claims - NewsBreak

 He has now decided to leave his post, citing frustration at board members and senior management.

+Today I announce my resignation as chairman of Yorkshire County Cricket Club, with immediate effect.
+It is with great sadness to leave a Club I was immensely proud to serve and have loved since watching my first game from the old County Stand at the age of seven.Roger Hutton

-“Today I announce my resignation as chairman of Yorkshire County Cricket Club, with immediate effect.
+“Today I announce my resignation as chairman of Yorkshire County Cricket Club, with immediate effect,” he said.

 “There has been a constant unwillingness from the Executive members of the Board and senior management at the Club to apologise, and to accept that there was racism, and to look forward.